Physical wellbeing: Measure 1.1

 Status

 In 2018, people with life-limiting illnesses reported that their distress related to pain improved or remained at a low level in 71.1% of palliative care phases (recorded in the PCOC data collection).
-This remained stable over the 4 years to 2022 (Figure 1.1.1).
-Note, these findings should be interpreted with caution as the number of services participating in PCOC increased between 2018 and 2022.
+This has declined slightly over the 6 years to 70.6% in 2024 (Figure 1.1.1).
+Note, these findings should be interpreted with caution as the number of services participating in PCOC increased between 2018 and 2024.

 Characteristics